kiskaszap/angularDocumentation/README.md

     Now that we've linked all our JavaScript files in index.html, the next step is to define our AngularJS application module and configure the routes.
 We'll also create a custom filter to use within our app.

-    - In the module folder, open app.js and start by initializing your AngularJS application module:
+    - In the module folder, open app.js and start by initializing your AngularJS application module

       ```Javascript
       // app.js